Building Needs Assessments

 What barriers exist to student achievement?
 What does data tell you?

 District-wide focus on student literacy is needed.
-MMS students need to establish great attendance habits.
-MMS students need to attend class and be on time.
+For MMS, vocabulary acquisition and development.
+MMS students need to refine good attendance habits, specifically being to class on time.

 Priorities